mowgl-i/Reddit-and-Twitch/Data Collection/README.md

 During the data collection many streamers opted to delete VODS and clips due to the current DMCA climate on Twitch.
 This interupped data collection and the end result was chat messages from 227 Clips.
+Also *lsf* is short for r/LivestreamFail.

 **All .csv files are stored using git lfs.
 I assume that you also need it installed if you plan to clone this repo.**